Ethics

 ToxMod is designed carefully and its models are routinely tested to ensure we are not more likely to flag certain demographics as harmful, given the same behavior.
 That said, we do occasionally consider an individual’s demographics when determining the severity of a harm.
 For instance, if we detect a prepubescent speaker in a chat, we might rate certain kinds of offenses more severely due to the risk to the child.

 We also recognize that certain behaviors may be fundamentally different depending on the demographics of the participants.
 While the n-word is typically considered a vile slur, many players who identify as black or brown have reclaimed it and use it positively within their communities.
-While Modulate does not detect or identify the ethnicity of individual speakers, it will listen to conversational cues to determine how others in the conversation are reacting to the use of such terms.
-If someone says the n-word and clearly offends others in the chat, that will be rated much more severely than what appears to be reclaimed usage that is incorporated naturally into a conversation.
+While the n-word is typically considered a vile slur, many players who identify as black or brown have reclaimed it and use it positively within their communities.
+While Modulate does not detect or identify the ethnicity of individual speakers, it will listen to conversational cues to determine whether each use of the n-word is actually harmful, given the specific context and participants, before recommending any action.